UbiquityRobotics/learn/support/troubleshooting.md

 plugging in the provided charger.
 If it switches off automatically then the the batteries are fully charged.

+Make sure the 14 pin connector that connects the switch board to the main board has not pulled out and if it has push it in again.

 Make sure that both push buttons on the front of the robot are out all the way (the red push button de-energizes the motor circuit as an emergency stop).
 Both blue and red LED on the small ```switch board``` PCB that has the switches should be illuminated.

+### The Main Power And Status Row of LEDs

-Check the row of 5 LEDs on the master control board.
+There are many LEDs to show status but perhaps the most important to check first are the row of 5 LEDs on the master control board.
 The MCB, master control board, is the big PCB on the robot that you can see on the front of the robot right above the switch boardPCB.
-All 5 LEDs should be illuminated.
-The 'STATUS' led, the rightmost one, should be mostly on but have very brief blink-out then on every 4-6 seconds.
-If you don’t see this behavior then  email support@ubiquityrobotics.com.
-(On very old units the status led is the top led in a vertical row of leds)
+A table will show details but in short the 5 LEDs should be illuminated.
+On all official production boards the leds are horizontal but very early boards had the row as vertical.
+The 'STATUS' led (to the right but on top for old boards) should be mostly on but have very brief blink-out then on every 4-6 seconds.
+If you don’t see proper behavior see the table presented next.

+If you are convinced there is a problem you can make a post on our [Online Support Forum](https://forum.ubiquityrobotics.com) or send an email to support@ubiquityrobotics.com to start a discussion

-If you see no leds at all check the main fuse on the robot - you should be able to visually see if the fuse is blown.
+If you see no leds at all check the main fuse on the robot in the middle lower part of the board - you should be able to visually see if the fuse is blown.
 The main fuse is on the front near the center and low on the MCB.

-### Power Supply And Status Quick Reference Table
+#### Power Supply And Status Quick Reference Table

 Here is a summary of key leds on the MCB main board.
 If any of these are not correct the robot is likely to have significant problems (except for the 2 Aux power leds).
 All of these LEDs exist for rev 5.2 or later boards but earlier boards have less leds.